 What is essential tremor?

-Essential tremor (ET) is a movement disorder characterized by uncontrollable shaking (tremors) in different parts and on different sides of the body.
-Areas affected often include the hands, arms, head, larynx (voice box), tongue, chin, and other areas.
+Essential tremor (ET) is a movement disorder most recognized by uncontrollable shaking (tremors) in different parts and on different sides of the body.
+Areas affected often include the hands, arms, head, larynx (voice box), tongue, chin and other areas.
 In rare cases, the lower body is affected.

 What are the symptoms of essential tremor?